iliabv/emacs-bpr/README.md

 ```

 # Configuration
-You can read all configuration options in the source code.
+You can find all configuration options in the source code.

 Default directory for processes is `default-directory` of current buffer, but with `projectile` installed, `bp` would use `projectile-project-root` function.